 Key Signs of Anaphylaxis

-The signs and symptoms of anaphylaxis are mainly as a result of blood vessels becoming leaky and dilated, and smooth muscle contracting and include:
+The signs and symptoms of anaphylaxis are mainly as a result of blood vessels become leaky and dilated, and smooth muscle contracting and include:

 - Difficulty breathing/audible wheeze